Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I have walked for twelve days straight With a sprained ankle.
 At the time, I carried 18 kg on my back and I was struck by heat exhaustion and diarrhea.
 I have clung to the side of a mountain, Hoping that a small clump of grass, Which kept me from falling 400m to my death, Did not break and thus spell out my demise.
 I have crept along a 800m-high precipice, Wondering if I should carry on to the top and Risk falling at any moment.
 What a wonderful view I saw from the top though.
 I have jumped across a crevice, and in doing so, Saw how close I was from meeting my fate.
 I have seen others do likewise And felt their relief as well.
 I have crawled in the dirt many times, Hoping that I could escape what had befallen me.
 I have stood on mountain-tops and Looked out as far as I could in every direction.
 I have looked over three mountain ranges to see the horizon, But saw only a vague haze.
 I have watched clouds gather and Fall like a thunderous cough onto a dry earth.
 I have seen birds build nests.
 I have seen plants grow Between small cracks in the rock.
 I have watched ants wake up and Start a new day of hard work, On a sunday.
 I have heard ants chewing on wheat stalks.
 I have seen a spider weave a web with Skill and intent unrivalled by any human.
 I have heard the birds waking at dawn.
 I have watched the moon fall into the sea.
 Twice.
 I have looked up at the stars.
 The very same stars that Explorers before me have used to navigate the seas.
 I have navigated through A mountain shrouded in mist.
 I have seen human traits in animals.
 I have seen animals in some humans.
 I have seen someone hate another.
 I have seen another love someone else.
 I have nurtured.
 I have destroyed.
 I have built towers taller than houses.
 I have been given a lot.
 I have had a lot taken from me.
 I have been the center of attention.
 I have been shunned.
 I have cracked under pressure.
 I have prevailed under worse.
 I have been tired.
 I have spoken to strangers.
 I have been robbed.
 I have had my self-worth broken down to nothing And then built up again to be stronger.
 I have done the same for others.
 I have watched as my mind slowly drifts away, Only to grab hold of it at the last minute.
 I have pushed my mind and body to the limit several times.
 I have done evil things, of these i am not proud.
 I have people I care for.
 I have people who care for me.
 I have made friends.
 I have been alone.
 I have laughed.
 I have cried.
 I have lived I have, Because I am.

-Down the ladder: Altitude
+Down the ladder: What Now?
+Bitch!

 You must be logged in to leave comments.
 Vote: